Worlds become data

 • Can I audit this course?
 Sure, but it is pointless, because the only way to learn this stuff is to do the work.

 • What is a tutorial?
-You write a paper.
-Then you send it to your tutor.
-The next day you have a meeting, ‘tutorial’, where you discuss it with them.
+You write a short paper.
+Then you submit it.
+The next day, during class, we’ll discuss it.

 • Why is there so much assessment?
 The only way to learn this stuff is to actually do the work, and students only do the work when they are assessed.
 It is unfortunate, but there is no way around it.